 Aside from a card’s requirements, you’ll want to know all of its fees and interest rates.
 For example, it’s important to know if a card has an annual fee or charges extra for international transactions.
 And even if you don’t plan to ever carry a balance, you should know what you’ll be charged if you do.

 If the card is a rewards card, you should also know when the rewards apply.
 For example, does the card offer different rates in different spending categories?
 Is there a yearly or quarterly spending cap for bonus rewards?
 And if there is an initial bonus, what is the spending requirement to earn it?
 You should also be familiar with whether your card’s rewards expire.
 In general, it’s best to redeem your rewards often to make sure you can take advantage of them and avoid devaluation.

 5. Apply for one card at a time.

 Casting a wide net by submitting numerous applications at once won’t ensure that you catch at least one credit card.
 Rather, it will hurt both your credit and your chances of approval.
 So if you don’t get approved the first time around, set your sights a bit lower.
 Even consider placing a deposit on a secured card.

+It generally takes 7-10 business days to get a new credit card after being approved for an account, and many people receive a decision almost immediately after applying.
 Once you open your credit card account, the real work begins.
 Making purchases with a credit card is easy.
 We all know that.
-But paying your bills on time and keeping your credit utilization low, for example, are harder to pull off.
-Both are critical to credit improvement, though.
-So you’ll need to learn fast.
+But paying your bills on time and keeping your credit utilization low, for example, can be harder to pull off.
+Both are critical to credit improvement, though, so you’ll need to learn fast.